axypro/phpcode-phpdoc/doc/README.md

 * Composer: [axypro/phpcode-phpdoc](https://packagist.org/packages/axy/phpcode-phpdoc)

 The library is designed to parse phpdoc-blocks and extraction of annotations and other information.
+Is used for internal purposes, may differ slightly from phpdoc.

 * [Block format](block-format.md)
 * [Annotation format](annotation-format.md)